eli-rosee/Team5-Software-Engineering/README.md

      - python3 main.py

   5. What happens in main.py?
+     - In the terminal, you can see what is coming through the server's receiving port
      - First 3 seconds is the loading screen
      - After that, the player entry screen loads
      - In the player entry screen, you can insert the player_id into a player id textbox